Logarithmic motivic homotopy theory: Introduction

-This is one of the strongest properties of our construction: it implies that one gets \emph{a posteriori} dividing descent and invariance under admissible blow ups as a consequence of a very simple axiom: the sheaf property plus the invariance with respect to the compactified affine spaces.
-In practice, this latter condition is very easy to check and typically follows from the projective bundle formula (note that there are examples of theories satisfying $(\P^\bullet,\P^{\bullet -1})$-invariance, but not the projective bundle formula, like real topological Hochschild homology \cite{2305.04150}).
-See \S \ref{sec:cmpt_objects} for a discussion on compact generators.
+Here, $\SmAdm$ denotes the class of admissible blow-ups along smooth centers in the sense of Definition \ref{logH.35}.
+The previous Theorem is one of the strongest properties of our construction: it implies that one gets \emph{a posteriori} dividing descent and invariance under admissible blow-ups along smooth centers as a consequence of a very simple axiom: the sheaf property plus the invariance with respect to compactified affine spaces.
+In practice, this latter condition is often straightforward to check and typically follows from the projective bundle formula (note, however, that there are examples of theories satisfying $(\P^\bullet,\P^{\bullet -1})$-invariance, but not the projective bundle formula, like real topological Hochschild homology \cite{2305.04150}).

+When $S\in \Sch$ is a scheme, we can also consider an \emph{unstable version} of the above construction.
+In this case we simply start with the category $\infShv_{sNis}(\SmlSm/S)_{(\ast)}$ of strict Nisnevich sheaves of (pointed) spaces, and we localize with respect to $\boxx$-local and $\SmAdm$-local equivalences.
+The resulting $\infty$-category is denoted $\inflogH_{(\ast)}(S)$: again, it underlies a presentable symmetric monoidal $\infty$-category (often denoted with the same symbols).
+We see it as a non $\mathbb{A}^1$-invariant analogue of $\mathcal{H}_{(\ast)}(S)$.